amandangol/rock-paper-APTOS/README.md

    - Presented in an easy-to-read format for quick performance assessment.

 7. **Slick and Intuitive UI**:

    - Modern, responsive design that works seamlessly across devices.
    - Animated game elements for an engaging user experience.
    - Clear visual feedback for game outcomes and balance changes.
    - Sleek stat cards displaying player and AI performance metrics.

+8. _Funding wallet feature_:
+   - The code includes functions like fundGame and handleFundGame, which allow players to add funds to the game's wallet.
+There's also a fundAmount state and a setter setFundAmount.
+However, these are not exposed in the UI.

 ## Game Demo